I’ve updated this post on 18 July 2020 for the latest changes in legislation

 Directors loans can sometimes be the source of some confusion for Limited Company owners.
+It’s unsurprising because what you can and can’t withdraw is based on a combination of bookkeeping, accounting and HMRC rules!

-I’ll help you understand what you need to do when you put money in, the best way to track what you’re owed, take it back out tax-free and avoid some of the common pitfalls Directors find themselves in.
+I’ll help you understand what you need to do when you put money in, the best way to track what you’re owed, take money back out tax-free and avoid some of the common pitfalls Directors find themselves in.

 This post may contain affiliate links to products that I use myself.
 This just means I might receive a small commission, at no additional cost to you, if you click and decide to make a purchase.
 Thank you for supporting my blog.
 For more, you can read my complete disclosure here.